turboapps/docs/building/working_with_images/images.md

 #### Import

-If you have an existing image (file type `.svm`) on your local machine or a network drive (perhaps built with TurboStudio or a legacy version of TurboStudio), you can import it to your local registry.
+If you have an existing image (file type `.svm`) on your local machine or a network drive (perhaps built with Turbo Studio or a legacy version of Turbo Studio), you can import it to your local registry.

 ```
 # Specify the new name, file type, and path to the image